Home » Easy » DIY Corner Christmas tree

-Yes, you can have a slimmer option with your Christmas tree, by not installing all the branches.
-I call this a corner Christmas tree, but in all actuality, it more of a "half tree".
-Keep reading, I think it will make more sense when you see why a full sized tree won't fit in my home.
+Yes, you can have a slimmer option with your Christmas tree by not installing all the branches.
+I call this a corner Christmas tree, but in reality, it is more of a “half tree.”
+Keep reading; I think it will make more sense when you see why a full-sized tree won’t fit in my home.

-I got a new couch and love seat!
+I got a new couch and a loveseat!
 My former set was almost 13 years old and only seated three people.
-That made things a little uncomfortable when Jamie, Andy and Lucy visited for Thanksgiving.
+That made things a little uncomfortable when Jamie, Andy, and Lucy visited for Thanksgiving.
 Now I have room for visitors to have a seat!

 This is my tree in 2010.
-Pre-lit trees are nice until one strand goes out…
+Pre-lit trees are lovely until one strand of lights goes out…

-After Christmas I spent a whole day removing all of the lights.
-After all, it’s a really nice tree, and it's still in great shape!
+After Christmas, I spent a whole day removing all of the lights.
+It’s a really nice tree, and it’s still in great shape!

-This picture after I removed the pre-lit lights.
-You can see that a love seat would not fit in this area with that tree. you can also see what my old furniture looked like.
+This picture was taken after I removed the pre-lit lights.
+You can see that a loveseat would not fit in this area with that tree.
+You can also see what my old furniture looked like.
 I used some multi-colored LED lights on the tree that year.

 So, now I have a much smaller space for my tree.
 I delivered a corner tree to my military family at Ft.
-Knox, and that gave me an idea.
-Now that I don’t have the pre-lit strands running all the way around my tree, why not leave off the branches in the back?
-I hauled the TWO BIG boxes that contain my Christmas tree up from the basement, then proceeded to put the tree up, but didn’t use any branches in the back.
+Knox, which gave me an idea.
+Now that I don’t have the pre-lit strands running around my tree, why not leave off the branches in the back?
+I hauled the TWO BIG boxes that contain my Christmas tree up from the basement, then proceeded to put the tree up, but I didn’t use any branches in the back.
 I made my own CORNER tree!

 The best way to store your new tree

-After I got it all set up I put all the unused branches into one box.
-Now when I take this corner tree down, I’ll put all of these branches in the empty box.
-Next year I will only have to haul one box up from the basement.
+After I set it up, I put all the unused branches into one box.
+When I take this corner tree down, I’ll put all of these branches in the empty box.
+Next year, I will only have to haul one box up from the basement.
 This is the first Christmas in years that I have not decorated my tree with a bazillion sentimental ornaments.
-They are in many plastic storage totes that I drag upstairs and sort through to see which ornaments make the cut.
-Because of my shoulder I took the easy way out this year.
+They are in many plastic storage totes.
+I drag them upstairs and sort through them to see which ornaments make the cut.
+Because of my shoulder injury, I took the easy way out this year.

 This is how the living room looked the night before I got my new furniture.
 The old furniture had been removed.
 There are some thin spots that I may fill in with some of the unused branches next year.

 Had I not delivered the corner Christmas tree to the Lake family at Ft.
-Knox I never would have thought of this.
-For years I have left off the bottom row of branches to allow for the huge stack of presents, but I’m really loving the extra space I have by removing the branches in the back.
+Knox, I never would have thought of this.
+For years, I have left off the bottom row of branches to allow for the huge stack of presents, but I really love the extra space I have by removing the branches in the back.
 Have you ever heard of a corner tree?
-Have you ever reconfigured your Christmas tree to make it fit your space?
+Have you ever reconfigured your Christmas tree to fit your space?

 Let’s take one more quick look at how it looks now.
 It makes me smile!